Density functional theory beyond the Born-Oppenheimer approximation: Exact mapping onto an electronically non-interacting Kohn-Sham molecule: Introduction

 \section{Introduction}

-Kohn--Sham density functional theory (KS-DFT)~\cite{Hohenberg1964,Kohn1965}, and its extension to the time-dependent (linear response) regime~\cite{runge1984density,Casida_tddft_review_2012}, have become over the last couple of decades the methods of choice for large-scale simulations of electronic structures~\cite{Teale2022}, for computing ground and excited electronic energies.
-DFT is a ground-state electronic structure theory that applies to any molecule with clamped nuclei.
-In other words, regular DFT can, in principle, only be used within the Born--Oppenheimer (BO) approximation for calculating the exact ground-state electronic density and energy in a given molecular geometry.

-This limitation obviously becomes problematic when the BO approximation breaks down, for example, in the vicinity of a conical intersection \cite{bae06}, which is a low-symmetry generalization of the electronic degeneracy responsible of the infamous Jahn-Teller effect.
-In this case, both quantum nuclear effects and nonadiabatic nuclear-electron correlations (so-called vibronic nonadiabatic couplings) may be significant -- almost always when addressing a manifold of excited electronic states, but also sometimes when targetting the molecular (vibronic) ground state -- and, therefore, they should be incorporated into the theory.
+Electronic Kohn--Sham density functional theory (KS-DFT)~\cite{Hohenberg1964,Kohn1965} and its extension to the time-dependent linear response regime~\cite{runge1984density,Casida_tddft_review_2012} have become over the last couple of decades the workhorse of quantum chemistry and materials science~\cite{Teale2022}.
+Applied within the Born--Oppenheimer (BO) approximation, they enable to calculate, in principle exactly, both electronic ground-state and vertical excitation energies, respectively, in a given molecular geometry.
+In this work, we focus on situations where the BO approximation breaks down, for example, in the vicinity of a conical intersection \cite{bae06,dom04,dom11,las11:460}, which is a low-symmetry generalization of the electronic degeneracy responsible of the infamous Jahn-Teller effect.
+In this case, both quantum nuclear effects and nonadiabatic nuclear-electron correlations (so-called vibronic nonadiabatic couplings) may be significant -- almost always when addressing a manifold of excited electronic states, but also sometimes when targetting the molecular (vibronic) ground state -- and, therefore, they should be incorporated into the density-functional description of the electronic structure within the molecule.\\